 The new N42PA rules define "talking across the table" to include private conversations between partners away from the table (Rule #17).
 The definition to include talking away from the table was long overdue, and the N42PA leadership deserves kudos for adding that clarification in the N42PA rules.

 I want to help make 42 the best game it can be.
 There's no doubt in my mind that Rule #17 is the most significant rule addition since the N42PA was founded in 2005.
 It is concise and covers the waterfront.
 It should influence the 15% of Facebook 42 polling participants who voted online that anything is fair play if there is no rule prohibiting it.

 The National 42 Players Association (N42PA) describes itself as a social/recreation club.
 I've often wondered why the N42PA had not named itself the National 42 Players Club which, to me, indicates a more regional attraction (within driving distance for its members).
-Texas and New Mexico are the only states with sanctioned 42 tournaments.
+As of this writing, Texas and New Mexico are the only states with sanctioned 42 tournaments.